-12. Who is responsible for ensuring that blood products are from an appropriately registered/license premises?
+11. Who is responsible for ensuring that blood products are from an appropriately registered/license premises?

 The veterinarian administering the blood product is responsible.
 To use blood or blood component products purchased from a blood bank premises, the veterinarian must ensure the premises is a licensed/registered commercial blood bank.
 (FAC, § 9241, subd. (b).)
-To prove compliance with this requirement, the veterinarian should document in the animal patient's medical record the location from where the blood products were collected.

-13. If we register with VMB as a blood bank, but do not sell blood products, do we still have to register with CDFA and keep logs?
+12. If we register with the Veterinary Medical Board (VMB) as a blood bank, but do not sell blood products, do we still have to register with CDFA and keep logs?

-No. If the veterinary premises has registered with VMB as a community blood bank but does not sell the blood products, then it does not need to register with the CDFA or submit quarterly reports.
-If the blood products are not being sold, the premises also does not need to register with VMB as a blood bank.
-However, if blood products are being collected in-house, then the veterinary premises must maintain thorough and accurate record keeping regarding animal donors.
-(BPC § 4920.2, subds. (e), (g), (h).)
+No. If the premises has registered with the VMB as a community blood bank but does not sell the blood products, then it does not need to register with the CDFA or submit quarterly reports.
+If the blood products are not being sold, the premises also does not need to register with (VMB) as a blood bank.
+However, if blood products are being collected in-house, then the premises must maintain thorough and accurate record keeping regarding animal donors.
+(BPC, 4920.2, subds. (e), (g), (h).)

-14. Is there any place to find information on requirements for the physical premises of closed-colony and community blood banks?
+13. Is there any place to find information on requirements for the physical premises of closed-colony and community blood banks?

 Requirements for closed-colony blood banks can be found under FAC sections 9201-9272.
-Community blood bank requirements are found in both FAC sections 9201-9272 and in the Veterinary Medicine Practice Act under BPC sections 4908.8-4920.
+Community blood bank requirements are found in both FAC 9201-9272 and in the Veterinary Medicine Practice Act under BPC sections 4908.8-4920.